szymi-/huawei-to-influx/README.md

 TODO

-# How to prepare your inverter to serve data via modbus
+# How to prepare inverter to serve data via modbus

 TODO